 You collect the sample (vaginal swab), send it back to us and we will provide you with information about your STD status.
 If you test positive, you should talk to a doctor about treatment options to avoid passing an infection to a partner.

 What guidance will I get along with my results?

 After you get tested, it’s important for you to find out the result of your test so that you can talk to a doctor about treatment options if one or several of the tested STDs were detected.
 Still have questions?
-Then you can contact us by phone at (703) 722 6067 (08:00am – 11:30am EST) or mail at firstname.lastname@example.org.
+Send us an email at email@example.com.
 Please note that we reserve the right to collaborate with certified partner laboratories.

 How is my privacy protected?